 Thesis Student and Graduate Research Assistant

-Amanda is a second-year student in the Applied Social and Organizational Psychology PhD program.
+Amanda is a third-year student in the Applied Social and Organizational Psychology PhD program at IUPUI.
 Her interest in workplace gender issues was inspired by her time in undergrad, which she completed at an all-women's college.
 She also has a master's in IO psychology from Missouri S&T where she completed a thesis on the effects of witnessing benevolent sexism on women's cognitive performance.
 Her research interests revolve broadly around diversity in political representation, and she has current projects investigating the impact of candidate race and gender on perceptions of electability and voter behavior.
-She is currently the manager for the PSIA lab and works on a number of projects with Dr. Pietri revolving around topics of intersectionality in STEM and politics, including developing and testing interventions to decrease bias and increase diversity in these fields.
+Her primary mentor is Dr. Leslie Ashburn.
+She has and is currently working on a number of projects with Dr. Pietri revolving around topics of intersectionality in STEM and politics.